opengeospatial/geoparquet/format-specs/geoparquet.md

 The CRS must be provided in [WKT](https://en.wikipedia.org/wiki/Well-known_text_representation_of_coordinate_reference_systems) version 2, also known as **WKT2**.
 WKT2 has several revisions, this specification supports the revisions from [2015](http://docs.opengeospatial.org/is/12-063r5/12-063r5.html) and [2019](https://docs.opengeospatial.org/is/18-010r7/18-010r7.html): WKT2_2015, WKT2_2015_SIMPLIFIED, WKT2_2019, WKT_2019_SIMPLIFIED.

-As the most common CRS for datasets is latitude/longitude, for the widest interoperability we recommend [EPSG:4326](https://epsg.org/crs_4326/WGS-84.html) for all data, so in most cases the value of the crs should be:
+For the widest interoperability we recommend [EPSG:4326](https://epsg.org/crs_4326/WGS-84.html) for all data, as it is the most widely used coordinate reference system today, so unless data is stored in an alternate projection the CRS should be:

 ```
 GEOGCRS["WGS 84",